colgreen/Redzen/README.md

 * **Collections**
   * *IntStack*
     * A stack of int32 values.
 A simpler alternative to Stack\<int\> that provides additional Poke() and TryPoke() methods.
 Optimised for stacks of Int32.
+  * *LightweightList*
+    * A simpler alternative to List<T> that provides an AsSpan() method for efficient access to the internal array element.
   * *LightweightStack*
     * A simpler alternative to Stack\<T\> that provides additional Poke() and TryPoke() methods.